bython17/cwm-downloader/README.md

 ### Usage

 The app is a CLI, so you can use the `--help` option to learn more about the commands.
 But here are the basics

+**Tip** to use the ` cwm-downloader` command the below: First run `poetry shell` which creates a child shell or skip around to the bottom to make the command global.
+If you don't mind typing a longer command then you can use ` poetry run cwm-downloader` to run the command from the project root.

 **Download all the courses**
 To do that just execute the command with the download sub command and give it the url.
 For example let's download part one of the brand new C++ course.